Daniel J. Frey

 No justice, no peace.

-Bullies do not respond to time outs.
+Bullies do not respond to timeouts.

 Bullies do not care about your feelings.